pmp93-njit/pmp93-njit/README.md

 - 👀 I’m from technical, networking and cybersecurity background and also working in a my finance degree side ny side.
 - 🌱 I’m currently learning It490-030 at NJIT
 - 💞️ I’m looking to collaborate on a group project, the group nake is Web-Dev
-- 📫 How to reach me ...
+- 📫 Reach me on pmp93@njit.edu

 <!---
 pmp93-njit/pmp93-njit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.